 Surgery Team Manager (All Surgeries)

-We have five secretaries who deal with a vast amount of day-to-day secretarial and administrative work for the Practice, and also a senior secretary works along side the team and leads on new initiatives
+We have four secretaries who deal with a vast amount of day-to-day secretarial work within the practice.
+We also have a secretarial team administrator who provides support to the secretaries.
+The senior secretary works along side the team and leads on new initiatives.

 We have a number of Community Midwives attached to the Practice to provide maternity services to our patients.